Asymptotic stability of sharp fronts: Analysis and rigorous computation: Sufficient condition for one bound state

-Jost and Pais \cite{JostPais} established no bound states to a Schr\"odinger equation for a central field of force when the angular momentum $l=0$.
-Later Bargmann \cite{Bargmann} treated all values of $l$.
-The proof of Theorem~\ref{thm:JostPais}, for instance, in \cite[pp. 94--97]{RS} estimates the distance between the poles of the corresponding Riccati equation and is somewhat simpler than the proof in \cite{JostPais} or \cite{Bargmann}.
+Jost and Pais \cite{JostPais} initially established Theorem~\ref{thm:JostPais} for Schr\"odinger equations in three dimensions with central fields of force when the angular momentum~$\ell=0$.
+Later, Bargmann \cite{Bargmann} extended the result to all values of the momentum.
+The proof of Theorem~\ref{thm:JostPais}, as in \cite[pp. 94--97]{RS}, estimates the distance between the poles of the corresponding Riccati equation and is simpler than the proofs in \cite{JostPais} or \cite{Bargmann}.

-\begin{remark*} There are several other results for the non-existence of a second negative eigenvalue of a Schr\"odinger operator in one dimension, which would work for our purpose.
-For instance, Calogero \cite{Calogero} established several criteria.
-The most well-known result of \cite{Calogero} requires the monotonicity of the potential function, however, and it is difficult to incorporate even in the case of monotone fronts because we cannot control the location of the zero.
-On the other hand, there are several other results which generalize that of \cite{JostPais}.
-See also \cite{Newton}.
-Any of these results might be useful here, but we choose the result of \cite{JostPais} (or \cite{Bargmann}) because it is analytically one of the simplest, and it admits an interesting physical interpretation as the distance to an ideal shock profile. \end{remark*}
+\begin{remark*} Several other results address the non-existence of a second bound state for a Schr\"odinger equation in one dimension, and they could potentially be applicable here.
+For instance, Calogero \cite{Calogero} established various results of the kind.
+One well-known result by Calogero requires the monotonicity of the potential function, and it is difficult to incorporate such a result even when the front solution has a monotone profile because the location of the zero cannot be controlled.
+Nevertheless, such a Calogero bound will play a significant role later when complementing a computer-assisted proof.
+See, for instance, Proposition~\ref{prop:Calogero} and Lemma~\ref{lemma:Calogero} for details.
+There are other results that generalize the findings in \cite{JostPais}.
+See, for instance, \cite{Newton}.
+While any of these results could be useful here, the choice of \cite{JostPais} (or \cite{Bargmann}) is made because it is analytically simpler and has an interesting physical interpretation as the distance to a piece-wise constant shock. \end{remark*}